 Sensitivity analysis may be performed on products with significant unobservable inputs.
-The Group applies a 5 per cent increase or decrease on the values of these unobservable inputs, to generate a range of reasonably possible alternative valuations.
 The sensitivity analysis aims to measure a range of fair values consistent with the application of a 95% confidence interval.
 The percentage shift is determined by statistical analysis performed on a set of reference prices based on the composition of the Group's Level 3 portfolio as the measurement date.
 Favourable and unfavourable changes (which show the balance adjusted for input change) are determined on the basis of changes in the value of the instrument as a result of varying the levels of the unobservable parameters.